hernantz/classyconf/docs/source/loaders.rst

    <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The history of config files:<br><br>.ini: maybe we need a little more<br>.xml: ok, this is too much<br>.json: ok, now we need comments back<br>.yaml: I&#39;m not sure about this python approach<br>.toml: back to .ini</p>&mdash; David Capello (@davidcapello) <a href="https://twitter.com/davidcapello/status/1262782791105892354?ref_src=twsrc%5Etfw">May 19, 2020</a></blockquote>

-Loaders are in charge of loading configuration from various sources, like ``.ini`` files or *environment* variables.
+Loaders are in charge of loading configuration from various sources, like ``.ini`` files or *environment* variables, and expose configuration as a dict-like object.
 Loaders are ment to be chained, so that classyconf checks one by one for a given configuration variable.

 If a loader doesn't find the configuration variable it raises a ``KeyError`` so that the next loader get's checked.
 If no loader returns any value, and no